overdrive69/jasonelle/README.md

 *Choyke* is a Framework that uses [JSON](https://www.json.org/) as the main language to create *Android*, *iOS* and *Web* applications.

+## Releases and Branches

+- *master* branch contains the cutting edge code, may contain unknown bugs.
+- *stable* branch contains code that has been tested and ready for production use.

+Go to [Releases](https://github.com/choyke/framework/releases) to download the component you want to use.

 ## Components

 *Choyke* contains different components that you can use to build amazing apps.